samraHanif0340/samraHanif0340.github.io/_portfolio/coding-questions-in-golang.md

     [[4 0] [4 0] [-2 6] [-2 6] [4 0] [4 0]]
     ```

-1. Delete a single node, given only the pointer to that node, in a singly-linked list.
+1. <a name="deleteSinglyLinkedNode"></a> Delete a single node, given only the pointer to that node, in a singly-linked list.
 The desired node is deleted by copying the contents (i.e., value and pointer) of the next node into the current node.

     Link to solution [code](https://github.com/Adaickalavan/Coding-Questions-in-Golang/tree/master/deleteSinglyLinkedNode).